Acting Philadelphia Health Commissioner Would 'Love To Meet With' Unvaccinated Phillies As COVID Cases Continue To Rise

 About half of the 26 players are reportedly refusing to be vaccinated.
 Doctors say the virus can easily spread inside a clubhouse among teammates.

-CBS3 reached out to the Phillies for comment but has not heard back.MORE NEWS: Agencies Offer Help, Hope To Bucks County Residents Impacted By Flash Flooding
+CBS3 reached out to the Phillies for comment but has not heard back.MORE NEWS: Philadelphia Mayor Kenney To Address Surge In Gun Violence Across City

 Also, health officials say there is not a need for renewed restrictions at this point because hospital COVID cases have not increased.